 Good to know

 - Institutions have many ways to communicate with students.
-Broad-scope activities such as handing out flyers and bringing general awareness to teaching can be exhaustive but should always be balanced with smaller-scope activities to both dispel myths about the profession and to build relationships.
+Broad-scope activities such as handing out flyers and bringing general awareness to teaching can be exhaustive but should always be balanced with smaller-scope activities to both share facts about the profession and to build relationships.

 - We have found that no matter how well you advertise the existence of opportunities to become a teacher, if students, their peers, and others they look to for advice share misperceptions about the profession, most students will not pursue teaching as a career option.
-This is why either a Faculty-Facing or Student-Facing Myth Busters workshop/presentation is critical to changing the conversation.
+This is why either a Teaching: The best kept secret! presentation or a Busting Myths About the Teaching Profession presentation is critical to changing the conversation.

 - Regardless of the mediums you choose to identify and invite students to the teaching profession, ensure that all activities are always focused on building a relationship with the prospective teacher.